Former Country Representative, India

 IntraHealth is seeking partners in Africa, Asia, and Latin America to help expand mSakhi even further geographically and into new subject areas such as noncommunicable diseases, HIV/AIDS, and youth programs.

 IntraHealth originally developed mSakhi with support from the Bill & Melinda Gates Foundation.
-Other funders supporting IntraHealth’s mSakhi work include the Wireless Reach program of Qualcomm and the Margaret A. Cargill Foundation.
+Other funders supporting IntraHealth’s mSakhi work included the Wireless Reach program of Qualcomm and the Margaret A. Cargill Foundation.